Ear, Nose and Throat

 Note: If you think you have ear wax, do not try to clean the ear canal with cotton wool buds.
 This can make things worse, as you will push some earwax deeper inside.
 It may also cause an ear infection.

 Ear drops alone will clear a plug of earwax in most cases.
 Put 2 or 3 drops of ordinary olive oil down the ear 2 or 3 times a day for 2-3 weeks.
 This softens the wax so that it then runs out of its own accord without harming the ear.
 You can continue for any length of time, but 3 weeks is usually enough.
+We also recommend Earol (olive oil spray), some people find this easier to use than plan olive oil as the tapered actuator delivers a single unit dose reducing over application and spillage/mess, Earol can be purchased over the counter from pharmacies.
 Surprisingly, you will not necessarily see wax come out.
 It often seems to come out unnoticed.

 If you are prone to repeated wax build-up you can continue to use olive oil drops twice a week to prevent recurrence.
 If olive oil does not work you can buy sodium bicarbonate drops from pharmacies.